 What types of coolers exist and which CPU cooler is suitable when will be explained here.

-How does a CPU Cooler work?
+1. How does a CPU cooler work?

 Simply put, a CPU cooler cools the CPU by removing the heat generated during operation.
 For this purpose, a cooler has a contact surface that connects the cooler with the CPU.
 The heat is conducted into a heat sink and is thus conducted away from the heat source.
 This heat sink is typically made of metal with good thermal conduction properties such as aluminum or copper.
-High quality thermal compound, like ARCTIC MX-4 improved this contact again and significantly increases the cooling performance.
+High quality thermal compound, like ARCTIC’s MX-4 improved this contact again and significantly increases the cooling performance.

-What types of CPU coolers are there?
+2. What are the different types of processor coolers are there?

-What should be considered when buying a CPU cooler?
+6. What should be considered when buying a CPU cooler?